-With the real estate market in the doldrums and prices falling, many homeowners want to put a lid on their property tax assessments.
-Yet struggling local governments aren't in any hurry to mark down assessed values, especially in an area hit hard by the downturn.
-If you're in sticker shock over your recent assessment, here's a quick lesson on what to do about it.
+With the real estate market at multiyear lows, many homeowners want to put a lid on their property tax assessments.
+Yet struggling local governments aren't in any hurry to mark down assessed values, especially in areas hit hard by the downturn.
+If you can't believe your assessment is still as high as it is, here's a quick lesson on what to do about it.

 Talk it out

 If you disagree with your tax assessment, your first recourse may be to discuss it with your assessor directly.
 Point out any facts your assessor may have overlooked, taking care to maintain your cool.
 Your assessor may concede or be willing to negotiate, at least agreeing to a reduction in your assessment.
 Some jurisdictions don't allow any informal discussion of your assessment, however, which means that you'll have to air your complaint via a more formal process.